Eldelshell/amforeas/README.md

 * Deploy in your favorite JEE application server (JBoss, Tomcat, Glassfish).

 ##Usages
-This are some projects where Jongo is ideal:
+This are some projects where Amforeas is ideal:

-* JavaScript applications without any server-side coding (backbone.js, ExtJS, jQuery).
+* JavaScript applications without any server-side coding (Reach, Angular, AJAX).
 * Python, Perl and Bash scripts without any database driver.
 * ETL & KPIs.
 * Data-warehousing.